The CASE statement in Oracle SQL is a versatile tool used

 Handling Data Quality Issues:

-Replace missing or inconsistent values with standardized data using CASE
+Replace missing or inconsistent values with standardized data using CASE.

 8. Conclusion

-statement is a
+The CASE statement is a

 powerful tool in Oracle SQL for introducing conditional logic into queries.
 It